 - Click Restart from the bottom right and press 4 to boot into Safe Mode.

-- Expand Display adapters, right-click your NVIDIA GPU, and select Uninstall device.
+- Expand Display adapters, right-click your NVIDIA GPU and choose Uninstall device.

-- Check, delete the driver software for this device → click Uninstall.
+- Check, Delete the driver software for this device, then click Uninstall.

-- Restart your PC.
-Now visit the NVIDIA Driver Download page.
+- Now visit the NVIDIA Driver Download page in your browser.

-You can also use NVIDIA GeForce Experience to automatically update your graphics drivers.
+You can also use NVIDIA GeForce Experience to update your graphics drivers automatically.

 Perform a Clean Driver Installation: